-The holiday season is closing in on us, and that means lots of shopping and traveling is on the horizon.
+The holiday season is closing in on us, and that means lots of shopping and traveling is on the horizon,.
 And if you’re jetting from place to place with a kid or two in tow, babywearing is a great way to keep your kiddo happy while getting things done!
 Lots of people wonder how babywearing mixes with diaper bags, purses, and shopping bags.
 We’ve got some tips and trick for various carrier styles and preferences, I also wanted to give you guys a free shipping coupon to use when you are doing online shopping.

 First, it is getting cold outside.
 We’ll be sharing some tips for cold weather wearing soon, but when shopping our best recommendation is to dress in layers, so you can easily warm up or cool down as needed.
 An oversized jacket or sweater that can go over both you and baby is a great start!

 backpack is a great option if you are wearing your baby on front.
 Put the carrier on first, then the backpack on top.
 Even with diapers and other baby items, back packs are generally large enough for a few purchases as well which eliminates carrying too many bags.
 You can also wear a backpack on your front if you are back carrying your child.

 Many purses and diaper bags have a cross-body or messenger bag style option.
 This is a great way to carry a bag for front, back, or hip carrying.
 Many online stores make these from wrap scraps, so you can even get one that matches your favorite carrier!
 Some soft-structured carriers feature shoulder clips that help keep these bags in place.